The degree-restricted random process is far from uniform: Core switching arguments

 When we discuss the number of clusters containing $G$, we mean the number of choices of $a,b,x,y$ such that $G$ lies in a cluster $C^+(G,ab,xy)$ or $C^-(G,ax,by)$; i.e., the number of choices of $a,b,x,y$ such that~$E(G)$ contains $ab, xy$ or $ax, by$.
-From the notation convention above, we see that clusters obtained by permuting the order of $a,b$ or $x,y$ are considered to be distinct, even if they contain the same set of configuration-graphs (e.g., $C^+(G,ab,xy)$ and $C^+(G,ab,yx)$ are counted as two different clusters).
+From the notational convention above, we see that clusters obtained by permuting the order of $a,b$ or $x,y$ are considered to be distinct, even if they contain the same set of configuration-graphs (e.g., $C^+(G,ab,xy)$ and $C^+(G,ab,yx)$ are counted as two different clusters).
 With this convention in mind, for any configuration-graph~$G$, we define~$U_G$ to be the number of upper clusters that contain~$G$.
 We similarly define~$L_G$ to be the number of lower clusters that contain~$G$.

-The next lemma, whose proof we defer to \refS{sec:coefficients}, shows that for any configuration-graph with approximately $\mu$ small edges, the number of upper and lower clusters containing it are roughly~equal. \begin{lemma}[Counting clusters] There are $\gamma_0,n_0,D>0$ such that the following holds for all~${0<\gamma<\gamma_0}$ and~${n\ge n_0}$: we have $|{L_G}/{U_H}-1| \le D\gamma$ for all configuration-graphs~$G,H\in \cN_{\gamma\mu}$. \end{lemma}
+The next lemma, whose proof we defer to \refS{sec:coefficients}, shows that for any configuration-graph with approximately $\mu$ small edges, the number of upper and lower clusters containing it are roughly~equal for which it is intuitively important that switching-partners form a bijection, as discussed above). \begin{lemma}[Counting clusters] There are $\gamma_0,n_0,D>0$ such that the following holds for all~${0<\gamma<\gamma_0}$ and~${n\ge n_0}$: we have $|{L_G}/{U_H}-1| \le D\gamma$ and~$L_G,U_H \ge 1$ for all configuration-graphs~$G,H\in \cN_{\gamma\mu}$. \end{lemma}

 For technical reasons we shall also need the following lemma, whose proof we defer to \refS{sec:goodpermutation}.
-It intuitively says that, for any edge-sequence $\s$ of a configuration-graph with approximately~$\mu$ small edges, at least half of the choices of small edges~$ab \in E(G)$ and large edges~$xy \in E(G)$ yield a good edge-sequence~$(\sigma,ab,xy)$. \begin{lemma}[Counting good edge-sequences] There are~$\gamma,n_0>0$ such that the following holds for all~$n \ge n_0$: for all configuration-graphs~$G \in \cN_{\gamma\mu}$ and edge-sequences~$\sigma\in \Pi_G$ we have
+It intuitively says that, for any edge-sequence $\s$ of a configuration-graph~$G$ with approximately~$\mu$ small edges, many upper clusters~$C^+=C^+(G,ab,xy)$ containing~$G$ yield a good edge-sequence~$(\sigma,ab,xy) \in \bG$, where~$\bG$ is defined as in~\eqref{def:bG}. \begin{lemma}[Counting upper clusters yielding good edge-sequences] There are~$\gamma,n_0>0$ such that the following holds for all~$n \ge n_0$: for all configuration-graphs~$G \in \cN_{\gamma\mu}$ and edge-sequences~$\sigma\in \Pi_G$ we have

 \end{lemma}